camilbancioiu/mbtk/README.md

 ## Dependencies

 The following Python packages are imported by MBTK.
-Please install them with `pip`.
 * `numpy`
 * `scipy`
 * `pytest`